 Trigger Push Notifications

-Trigger push notifications get prompted when a user takes certain action on your website or mobile app.
-Triggers create a feeling of urgency in users minds, thus prompting them to further engage with the brand.
+Trigger push notifications get prompted when a user takes certain actions on your website or mobile app.
+Triggers create a feeling of urgency in users' minds, thus prompting them to further engage with the brand.

 For example, suppose you are an ed-tech platform, and the user is surfing through a dedicated educational course page.